jaimeleonh/nanoaod_base_analysis/docs/source/Tasks.rst

   law run MergeCategorization --version test_ggf --category-name etau --config-name  ul_2018 --dataset-name ggf_sm --workflow local --Categorization-base-category-name base_selection --workers 10

-  law run PrePlot --version test_ggf --category-name etau --config-name ul_2018 --feature-names Htt_svfit_mass,Htt_svfit_pt,Htt_svfit_eta --dataset-name ggf_sm --PrePlot-workflow local --workers 10 --MergeCategorization-version test_ggf --MergeCategorizationStats-version test_ggf
+  law run PrePlot --version test_ggf --category-name etau --config-name ul_2018 --feature-names Htt_svfit_mass,Htt_svfit_pt,Htt_svfit_eta --dataset-name ggf_sm --PrePlot-workflow local --workers 10 --MergeCategorization-version test_ggf --MergePreCounter-version test_ggf

-  law run FeaturePlot --version test_ggf --category-name etau --config-name ul_2018 --process-group-name signal --feature-names Htt_svfit_mass,Htt_svfit_pt,Htt_svfit_eta --region-name etau_os_iso --stack --dataset-name ggf_sm --PrePlot-workflow local --workers 10 --MergeCategorization-version test_ggf --MergeCategorizationStats-version test_ggf --apply-weights False
+  law run FeaturePlot --version test_ggf --category-name etau --config-name ul_2018 --process-group-name signal --feature-names Htt_svfit_mass,Htt_svfit_pt,Htt_svfit_eta --region-name etau_os_iso --stack --dataset-name ggf_sm --PrePlot-workflow local --workers 10 --MergeCategorization-version test_ggf --MergePreCounter-version test_ggf --apply-weights False

 This is just an example on how to run a NanoAOD-base-analysis, but more specific information on how to run each task can be found in the :ref:`api`, where more examples can be found as well.
 Also the available options for each task execution command can be checked with the ``--help`` option.